jeffreyjiawendeng/Natural-Language-Processing/Resources/Notes-0.md

 + [Attention Is All You Need - Ashish Vaswani, 2017](https://arxiv.org/pdf/1706.03762)

 ## Important Machine Learning Techniques
+### Supervised Learning

+### Unsupervised Learning

+### Self-Supervised Learning
+Self-supervised learning is a type of machine learning where the system generates labels from the input data itself, allowing the model to learn without relying on external labels.
+This method leverages the structure of the data to create tasks where the "labels" are intrinsic parts of the input data.
+For instance, in natural language processing (NLP), a model might be trained to predict the next word in a sentence, where the context serves as the input and the next word is the self-generated label.
+A popular example is BERT (Bidirectional Encoder Representations from Transformers), where the model is trained to predict masked words in sentences.
+Self-supervised learning is valuable because it can utilize large amounts of unlabeled data, making it scalable and reducing the reliance on manually labeled datasets.

+### Deep Learning

 ## The Mathematics Behind NLP